 In 2014, BuzzFeed received 75% of its views from links on social media outlets such as Pinterest, Twitter, and Facebook.

-In February 2015, a post resulting in a debate over the color of an item of clothing from BuzzFeed's Tumblr editor Cates Holderness garnered more than 28 million views in one day, setting a record for most concurrent visitors to a BuzzFeed post, which reached 673,000 at its peak.
-The post was about "The Dress", an item of clothing.
+In February 2015, a post resulting in a debate over the color of an item of clothing garnered more than 28 million views in one day, setting a record for most concurrent visitors to a BuzzFeed post, which reached 673,000 at its peak.

-In April 2015, BuzzFeed drew scrutiny after Gawker observed the publication had deleted two posts that criticized advertisers, including Dove soap and Hasbro.
-Ben Smith apologized and reinstated both posts.
-Days later, one of the authors, Arabelle Sicardi, resigned.
+In April 2015, BuzzFeed drew scrutiny after Gawker observed the publication had deleted two posts that criticized advertisers like Dove soap (Unilever) and Hasbro, leading to an apology from Ben Smith and the resignation of one of the authors.

-In June 2015, BuzzFeed temporarily changed the theme of its social media avatars to rainbow colors to celebrate same-sex marriage being ruled constitutional in the United States.
+In June 2015, BuzzFeed, along with other websites, temporarily changed their social media avatars to rainbow colors to celebrate the ruling that same-sex marriage was constitutional in the United States.

 In August 2015, NBCUniversal made a $200 million equity investment in BuzzFeed.
-BuzzFeed planned on hiring more journalists globally and building a more prominent "investigative" unit.
-It planned on opening outposts in India, Germany, Mexico, and Japan and hiring for its UK bureau, motion picture unit, and food-themed business, Tasty.
+BuzzFeed planned on hiring journalists around the world and planned to open outposts in India, Germany, Mexico, and Japan.
+It planned on hiring staff for its UK bureau, its rapidly-expanding motion picture unit and its food-themed business, Tasty.

 In 2015, BuzzFeed started an in-house podcasting team, through which the podcasts Another Round and Internet Explorer were developed and launched.

-On April 8, 2016, two BuzzFeed interns created a live stream on Facebook, during which rubber bands were wrapped one by one around a watermelon until the pressure caused it to explode.
-The video is seen as part of Facebook's strategy to shift to live video, Facebook Live, to counter the rise of Snapchat and Periscope among a younger audience.
+On April 8, 2016, two BuzzFeed interns created a live stream on Facebook, during which rubber bands were wrapped around a watermelon until it exploded.

-In June 2016, a report criticized BuzzFeed's coverage of Barack Obama as "creepy" and "almost uniformly uncritical."
-BuzzFeed also canceled an advertising agreement with the Republican National Committee due to "offensive remarks" made by Donald Trump.
+In June 2016, a report criticized BuzzFeed's coverage of Barack Obama as "creepy" and overly positive.
+During the same month, BuzzFeed cancelled an advertising agreement with the Republican National Committee due to "offensive remarks" made by Donald Trump.

-In August 2016, a claim in the Steele dossier alleged that Trump's attorney Michael Cohen had met in August 2016 with Russian officials in Prague, Czech Republic, a claim that Cohen has vehemently denied.
-The dossier was published by BuzzFeed in January 2017.
+In August 2016, the Steele dossier claimed that Trump's attorney Michael Cohen had met with Russian officials in Prague, Czech Republic, a claim that Cohen has vehemently denied.

 By 2016, BuzzFeed had 20 investigative journalists.

 In 2016, BuzzFeed formally separated its news and entertainment content into BuzzFeed News and the newly formed BuzzFeed Entertainment Group, which also includes BuzzFeed Motion Pictures.
-BuzzFeed also had correspondents from 12 countries and foreign editions in multiple countries.
+As of 2016, BuzzFeed had correspondents from 12 countries, and foreign editions in Australia, Brazil, France, Germany, India, Japan, Mexico, Spain, and the United Kingdom.

 In 2016, NBCUniversal invested an additional $200 million in BuzzFeed after the two companies had collaborated on many projects, namely the Rio Olympics.
 The companies planned to work together to market themselves to advertisers.